-Mitigation Adaptation Support and encourage carbon emission reductions through: Increase resilience through: Promoting initiatives to reduce consumption of materials and products Development of green infrastructure to provide a source of locally grown food Promoting local production of materials and products to reduce transport distances Promoting measures to increase re-use or recycling of materials, and reduce wastes Supporting and enabling lower carbon waste management infrastructure Use of our regulatory and permitting powers to support a more circular economy in Portsmouth Understanding the climate change risks to our waste service industry and availability of quality and affordable products Building resilience into our waste services and products
+- Promoting initiatives to reduce consumption of materials and products. - Development of green infrastructure to provide a source of locally grown food. - Promoting local production of materials and products to reduce transport distances. - Promoting measures to increase re-use or recycling of materials and reduce waste. - Supporting and enabling lower carbon waste management infrastructure. - Use of our regulatory and permitting powers to support a more circular economy in Portsmouth.